Political Science, MAT

 Of Special Interest for Teachers/Instructors Needing to Meet HLC Dual-Credit Standards

-The stackable structure of the MAT in Political Science is ideal for those who want to teach dual-credit courses and who need to meet Higher Learning Commission dual-credit qualification standards.
+The stackable structure of the MAT in Political Science is ideal for high school and community college educators wanting to teach dual-credit courses, or for high school educators wanting to teach at the community college level.
+This program is designed to help you meet Higher Learning Commission dual-credit qualification standards.
 These standards require teachers wanting to teach dual-credit courses in political science to hold either a master's degree in political science or a master's degree in another discipline (such as education), plus at least 18 credit hours of discipline-specific graduate coursework.

 - If you need both discipline-specific coursework and a master's degree, the MAT in Political Science meets HLC standards.